Getting started with your company clusters

 Other than that, there is no real difference.
 That's why you shouldn't overthink this: if you are creating new Company Clusters and you're not sure if something is a Supplier or part of your attack-surface, then both are good options.
 Just pick one, it's fine.

-When you go through the , you will (a cluster with 'company' classification), one for your country (a cluster with 'region' classification) and/or one for your sector (a cluster with 'sector' classification).
+When you go through the onboarding, you will create clusters for your company name (a cluster with 'company' classification), one for your country (a cluster with 'region' classification) and/or one for your sector (a cluster with 'sector' classification).
 Those will be grouped under brand, sector and region.

 How to create a company cluster card